 If the licensee is testing for drug(s) in addition to those specified in 10 CFR 26.31(d)(1), verify that:

 Each drug is listed in Schedules I through V of section 202 of the Controlled Substances Act [21 U.S.C.
 812].
-(10 CFR 26.31(d)(1))
+(10 CFR 26.31(d)(1)(i)(A))

-The assay and cutoff level for each drug been certified in writing by a forensic toxicologist
+The assay and cutoff levels used for each drug have been certified in writing by a forensic toxicologist as scientifically sound and legally defensible.
+Certification of the assay and cutoff levels by a forensic toxicologist is not required if the HHS Guidelines are revised to authorize use of the testing assay and cutoff levels.
+(10 CFR 26.31(d)(1)(i)(D))

-special analyses, verify that the process is implemented as described in 10 CFR 26.163(a)(2).
-This only pertains to testing at an HHS-certified laboratory.
+For special analyses testing of specimens with a dilute validity test result and specimens collected under the direct observation conditions specified in 10 CFR 26.115(a)(1) through (3) and (5), verify that the process is implemented as described in 10 CFR 26.163(a)(2).
+This only pertains to testing performed at an HHS-certified laboratory.

 Specific Guidance